 A guide to exploring Naples

-Whilst Naples has all the gems of famous Italian cities – imposing churches, grand piazzas and beautiful architecture – it’s also edgier than most.
+Naples has all the gems of famous Italian cities – imposing churches, grand piazzas and beautiful architecture – and despite this it also has some critics.

 It’s often said you’re either going to love or hate Naples.
 I love it.
 What’s more, there’s so much to do in the surrounding area.